Poppy (1923 musical)

-The original New York City production opened at the Apollo Theater on September 3, 1923, and ran for a successful 346 performances, closing on June 28, 1924.
+The original New York City staging, produced by Philip S. Goodman opened at the Apollo Theater on September 3, 1923, and ran for a successful 346 performances, closing on June 28, 1924.
 It starred Madge Kennedy as Poppy, with Fields as Prof. McGargle, and Robert Woolsey and Jimmy Barry.
-It was directed by Dorothy Donnelly and Julian Alfred, with choreography by Julian Alfred.
-The New York run was followed by a touring production.
+It was directed by Dorothy Donnelly and Julian Alfred, with choreography by Alfred.
+The musical then toured.
 The piece then had a London production at the Gaiety Theatre in 1924.
 The musical included elements of revue, including specialty numbers.
 Its success established Fields' comic con man persona and led to film versions, also starring Fields.